AndresFVargasV/LLM-API/README.md

 This will start the API server, allowing you to send requests to process text through the configured language models.

+## Important Note

+The UI for this project is located in this repository: [Student Schedule - Frontend](https://github.com/AndresFVargasV/student-schedule.git)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.